What is Saturday School?

 How do I register my child?

-Students that attend one of the ten participating schools can begin the registration process by paying the Saturday School program fee online by clicking here.
-After the registration fee has been paid please complete the online application here.
+Students that attend one of the ten participating schools can begin the register online for the Saturday School program by clicking here.

 Parents can also receive information and register for Saturday School during Back-to-School Nights at their child’s school from August 31 through September 25.
 Please keep in mind that the seats allotted to each school will be filled on a first-come, first served basis.